-This will be the heart and soul of your affiliate marketing.
-You don’t need a complicated site, but you want to ensure that the site is user friendly and dynamic.
-Factor in SEO from the beginning.
+This will be the heart and soul of your affiliate business.
+You don’t need a complicated site, but you want to ensure that the site is user-friendly and dynamic—factor in SEO from the beginning.

-Follow these quick steps to build an awesome affiliate website in an afternoon (or over the weekend)
+Follow these quick steps to build an excellent affiliate website in an afternoon (or over the weekend)

 - Signup for affordable hosting at Bluehost